Codium-ai/AlphaCodium/README.md

 ```
 and run: `pip install -r requirements.txt`.

+(2) Determine your model provider.

+For OpenAI:
-(2) Duplicate the file `alpha_codium/settings/.secrets_template.toml`, rename it as `alpha_codium/settings/.secrets.toml`, and fill in your OpenAI API key:
+- Duplicate the file `alpha_codium/settings/.secrets_template.toml`, rename it as `alpha_codium/settings/.secrets.toml`, and fill in your OpenAI API key:
 ```
 [openai]
 key = "..."
 ```
+- Verify that one of the "chat" models is selected in 'alpha_codium/settings/configuration.toml'.

+For AWS Bedrock:
+- log in to AWS using your standard AWS CLI method.
+LiteLLM will use boto3 to connect to AWS and so either your profile credentials from ~/.aws/credentials or the environment values AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION_NAME.
+- ensure model in 'alpha_codium/settings/configuration.toml' is 'bedrock/<aws model id>'.

 (3) Download the processed CodeContest validation and test dataset from [hugging face](https://huggingface.co/datasets/talrid/CodeContests_valid_and_test_AlphaCodium/blob/main/codecontests_valid_and_test_processed_alpha_codium.zip), extract the zip file, and placed the extracted folder in the root of the project.